wvchallenges/se-challenge-expenses/README.markdown

 - bottle
 - sqlalchemy

-If python 2.7 has not been installed:
+If pip or python 2.7 has not been installed:
 ```
-sudo brew install pip
+sudo brew install pip || sudo apt-get install python-pip
 sudo brew install python
 ```
 Install dependencies:
 ```